SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Ground Commander.md

     effects:
       - name: Effect
-        effect: Even if reduced to 0 Stamina, the target moves up to their speed and can make a free strike after the triggering effect is resolved The target then immediately dies.
+        effect: Even if reduced to 0 Stamina, the target moves up to their speed and can make a free strike after the triggering effect is resolved.
+The target then immediately dies.
   - type: feature
     feature_type: trait